 About

-The Nieman Foundation houses a dynamic set of initiatives to promote and elevate the standards of journalism and educate and support those poised to make important contributions to its future.
-We do this through our fellowship programs; our publications, online and in-print; and programming that convenes some of the leading thinkers of our time.
+The Nieman Foundation houses a dynamic set of initiatives to promote and elevate the standards of journalism and to educate and support those poised to make important contributions to its future.
+We do this through our fellowships, publications, and events that convene some of the leading thinkers of our time.

-Nieman began as a fellowship for select journalists who were invited to spend an academic year at Harvard in pursuit of individual study plans to strengthen their knowledge and leadership skills.
-Since 1938, the program has awarded Nieman fellowships to more than 1,500 journalists from nearly 100 countries.
-We also offer a short-term visiting fellowship for individuals with a specific project to enhance journalism who would like to spend up to 12 weeks at Harvard advancing their idea.
-Visiting fellows have included digital innovators, technologists, academics, and journalists from the U.S. and abroad.
+Nieman began as a fellowship program for select journalists who were invited to spend an academic year at Harvard University in pursuit of individual study plans to strengthen their knowledge and leadership skills.
+Since 1938, the program has awarded Nieman Fellowships to more than 1,700 journalists from nearly 100 countries.

-For both groups of fellows, Harvard and Nieman offer the rare gift of time to think, learn, plan and create in a rigorous academic environment.
+For fellows, Harvard and Nieman offer the rare gift of time to think, learn, plan, and create in a rigorous intellectual environment.
 Following their work on campus, our fellows have gone on to assume senior leadership positions in newsrooms, produce groundbreaking journalism in every medium, launch entrepreneurial projects, and win the industry’s top honors.

 Nieman is the only fellowship program that also houses an array of publishing and convening initiatives focused on journalism.
 These include: